powerloom/snapshotter-core-edge/README.md

 For example, if you have project types `trade_volume` and `pair_reserves`, the build script will create:
 - `snapshotter-worker-trade-volume` service
 - `snapshotter-worker-pair-reserves` service
-- Plus all the peripheral services (block fetcher, tx processor, epoch syncer)
+- Plus all the Periphery services (block fetcher, tx processor, epoch syncer)

-### Peripheral Services Configuration
+### Periphery Services Configuration

-The new distributed architecture requires configuration for each peripheral service.
+The new distributed architecture requires configuration for each Periphery service.
 These services work together to provide efficient blockchain data processing.

 #### Block Fetcher Service Configuration